IPCC-WG1/Chapter-11/README.md

 ## Acknowledgment

 We acknowledge the World Climate Research Programme (WCRP)'s Working Group on Coupled Modelling, which is responsible for CMIP and coordinated CMIP5 and CMIP6.
 We particularly thank the climate modeling groups for producing and making available their model output.
-We thank Urs Beyerle for downloading and archiving the CMIP5 and CMIP6 data at ETH Zurich.
+We thank Urs Beyerle for downloading, archiving, and curating the CMIP5 and CMIP6 data at ETH Zurich.

 ## References